zohra009/manipulating-hashes-prework/README.md

 ### `.keys`

-This method, not surprisingly, returns an array of the keys in the hash that you call it on:
+This method, not surprisingly, returns an array containing all of the keys in the hash that `.keys` has been called on:

 ```ruby
 family_members = {mom: "Victoria", dad: "Richard", sister: "Zoe"}